 How To Download Files From GitHub

-So if you’re not entirely sure how you can download files from projects (or entire projects) from GitHub, we’re going to show you how.
+So if you’re not entirely sure how you can download files from projects (or entire projects) from GitHub, we’ll show you how.
 Let’s get started.

 Downloading a File From GitHub

-Most public repositories can be downloaded for free, without even a user account.
-This is because public repositories are considered to be codebases that are open source.
-That said, unless the owner of the codebase checks a box otherwise, their codebase can be downloaded onto your computer, packed into a .zip file.
+Most public repositories can be downloaded for free without even a user account.
+This is because public repositories are codebases that are open source.
+That said, unless the owner of the codebase checks a box otherwise, their codebase can be downloaded onto your computer, and packed into a .zip file.

-- So, if you go to a public codebase — such as this Tip Calculator that I built — you’ll notice that in the top-right corner is a green button that says Clone or Download, click on the button.
+- If you already have a link — such as this Tip Calculator — you’ll notice that in the top-right corner is a green button that says Code; click on the button.